pocomane/brewed-in-the-apocalypse/bita-tasty.md

 Whether the PC acts on your provocation or ignores it, it will __mean__ something.
 Take note of it.
 Ask questions (now or later) about it.
-Either way, your job as World is fulfilled.
+Either way, your job as Scenarist is fulfilled.
 This Reaction often produces something interesting to talk about during the ___End of Session___ move, which gives the Player a chance to mark a Growth, and you a chance to better understand what pushes the Player's buttons.